SolarLune/ldtkgo/readme.md

 ## Anything Else?

 The core LDtk loader requires the `encoding/json` and `image` packages, as well as [tidwall's gjson](https://github.com/tidwall/gjson) package.
-The ebiten renderer requires the ebiten package as well, of course.
+The ebiten renderer requires ebiten package as well, of course.